alimikegami/pos-microservices/README.md

 ### Traces
 All services use OpenTelemetry to generate traces, which are collected and visualized in Jaeger

+### Metrics
+All services exposes `/metrics` endpoint that are retrieved by Prometheus.
+Currently, I've created RED (rate, errors, duration) metrics visualized in Grafana.
+Service monitor configuration for the Prometheus can be found in `/prometheus/service-monitor directory`.
+For this project, I'm using Helm charts to deploy the Grafana and Prometheus.

 ## Security
 ### Mutual TLS (mTLS) with Istio
 Inter-service communication is secured using Istio’s mTLS, and external requests are allowed only through the API gateway (Kong).

+## AI Usage
+This project leverages AI to generate Kubernetes configurations for infrastructure and to learn new concepts.
+Sometimes I also generate specific parts of the code, but I write most of the code and business logic myself.